jeremygray/pyfilesec/docs/source/index.rst

   >>> import pyfilesec as pfs
   >>> pfs.command_alias()

-This will print aliases for bash, csh/tcsh, and DOS.
+This will print aliases for bash, csh / tcsh, and DOS.
 Copy and paste into your shell as appropriate (or paste elsewhere, like a ~/.bash_profile).

-A demos/ directory is in the same directory as pyfilesec.py, and has usage examples for python scripting ``example_1.py``, and for command-line / shell scripting ``example_2.sh``.
+A demos/ directory is in the same directory as pyfilesec.py, and has usage examples for python scripting ``py_example.py``, and for command-line / shell scripting ``sh_example.sh``.

-A guide ``readme.txt`` has basic instructions on how to generate an RSA key-pair using pyFileSec; any valid .pem format key-pair will work.
+A guide ``readme.txt`` has basic instructions on how to generate an RSA key-pair using pyFileSec.
+Ideally, any valid .pem format key-pair should work; to date this has only been tested with keys generated using OpenSSL.

 API